Home » Conditions » Intimate area » Vaginal laxity

 Any healthy woman with symptoms of mild to moderate vaginal laxity who wishes to improve the firmness and tone of her vaginal tissues may be a good candidate.
 An initial consultation with a doctor will determine whether this procedure is appropriate.

-A treatment session of laser vaginoplasty takes between 20 and 30 minutes.
+A laser vaginoplasty treatment session lasts between 20 and 30 minutes.

 The benefits include improved vaginal firmness and tone, increased sexual satisfaction, reduced symptoms of urinary incontinence and long-lasting results with no prolonged recovery time.

-Vaginal laxity refers to a loss or reduction in the tightness of the vaginal walls, often perceived as looseness or decreased sensation during intercourse.
-Vaginal prolapse, on the other hand, is the descent of one or more pelvic organs (such as the bladder, uterus, or rectum) due to weakened support structures, potentially causing a visible bulge beyond the vaginal opening.
+Vaginal laxity is characterized by a loss or reduction in the tension of the vaginal walls, often perceived as looseness or decreased sensations during sexual intercourse.
+Vaginal prolapse, on the other hand, refers to the descent of one or more pelvic organs (such as the bladder, uterus or rectum) due to a weakening of the supporting structures, which may result in a protrusion beyond the vulva.

 Yes, vaginal laxity can reduce sensation during sexual activity, which may affect overall sexual satisfaction.